tonethar/IGME-330-Master/notes/study-guide-1.md

 - Change the height of the rectangle from `100` to `50`
 - Change the x and y values of the rectangle from `10,10` to `25,25`

+## I-B. Example
-Here is a full version of the example - note that we are using a slightly different JavaScript style than the examples, but the core canvas concepts are the same.
+Here is a full working version of the example - note that we are using a slightly different JavaScript style than the examples, but the core canvas concepts are the same.

 **sg1-1.html**